 To guarantee the health and safety of our employees in all services that remain operational, the company has provided protective equipment and all the necessary hygiene measures.
 Workspaces have been reorganized to ensure adequate social distancing.

 In addition, ACCIONA's Security Centre (CSA) monitors the situation 24 hours a day and offers the necessary support to those employees who need to resolve situations or have doubts about the best way to proceed.
-So far, the CSA has dealt with more than 2,500 e-mails and 3,350 calls.
+So far, the CSA has dealt with more than 15,000 requests.

 - Travel restrictions: Business travel has been suspended during the crisis.

-- At the Infanta Sofía Hospital in San Sebastián de los Reyes (Madrid), managed by ACCIONA, we are taking steps to reinforce our services (some 300 employees in this hospital), while giving staff more rest and salary recognition for their work.
-As a general rule, all staffers are being given free access to vending machines, and we are making fruit and other food freely available to our employees.
-In addition, we have donated masks to the hospital and have given patients free access to the television service.
+- In hospitals managed by ACCIONA, as the Infanta Sofía Hospital in San Sebastián de los Reyes (Madrid), we are taking steps to reinforce our services (some 300 employees in this specific hospital), while giving staff more rest and salary recognition for their work.
+All staffers are being given free access to vending machines, and we are making fruit and other food freely available.
+In addition, we have given patients free access to the television service.

-- We are helping to set up the field hospital in Ifema, Madrid’s convention centre, with staff, resources and technical assistance for the installation of medical gases for patients.
-We are also helping La Paz Hospital to transport Personal Protection Equipment to this field hospital utilizing the staff and vans from our suspended bike sharing service.
+- We helped to set up the field hospital in Ifema, Madrid’s convention centre, with staff of 30 workers, resources and technical assistance for the installation of medical gases for patients.

 - In Panama, we are collaborating with the authorities in the execution, maintenance and supply of a 100-bed field hospital and 10 ICUs.

-- We are making our capacities, resources and personnel available to public administrations in terms of transport (vans or motorbikes), logistics (storage spaces), structures (positioning of work booths), normal and specialized cleaning and maintenance services for institutions that do not have resources at the moment.
+- Logistical support and cleaning services.
+We are making our corporate capacities, resources and personnel available to public administrations and various entities involved in transport (vans or motorbikes), logistics (storage spaces), structures (positioning of work booths), cleaning (normal and specialised) and maintenance, for institutions that do not have resources at the moment.
+Among others: